Scheduled MonumentsEnglandRoman timber bridge over Harper Brook

 What is Roman timber bridge over Harper Brook?

-I do not have reliable scholarly documentation specific to a Roman timber bridge over Harper Brook with the National Heritage List for England reference 1003644 in Northamptonshire.
+I do not have reliable scholarly information specific to the Roman timber bridge over Harper Brook at the level of detail needed to write with confidence about its dating, physical character, or historical significance.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003644.

 Who is responsible for protecting Roman timber bridge over Harper Brook?